Asylum & Victim Cases

-The attorneys at Chapman Law Firm have worked with investigating offices all around North Carolina, and in various other states.
+The attorneys at Chapman & Roberts, P.A. have worked with investigating offices all around North Carolina, and in various other states.
 We make sure to stay up to date on each offices policy changes in order to provide the best legal services to our clients.

 Unfortunately, many individuals are victims of abuse caused by a family member.
 If you have been a victim of abuse, you may be eligible to obtain certain immigration benefits.
 The Violence Against Women ACT (VAWA), creates immigration opportunities for individuals who have been victims of battery or extreme cruelty committed by:

 1) A U.S. Citizen spouse or former spouse;